 Graduate Solicitor Apprenticeships

-A relatively new option for those seeking to qualify via the solicitor apprenticeship route is what’s known as a ‘graduate solicitor apprentice’.
-While sounding slightly contradictory, these are actually great ways to boost your work experience credentials (and earn a salary) whilst having your fees paid for in the same way as you would for a training contract.
-You usually apply to a graduate solicitor apprenticeship in your final year of university, and essentially work alongside your studies for the SQE or LPC (with QWE ongoing as part of the deal).
+This is a great way to boost your work experience whilst having your fees paid for.
+Normally, you would apply to a graduate solicitor apprenticeship in your final year of university. and essentially work alongside your studies for the SQE or LPC (with QWE ongoing as part of the deal).

 CTA